 Nickname of the monument is De Stenen Man ‘the man of stone’.
 Now we would name it ‘The Thing‘. after the super-hero.

-Harlingen will appear again in this post, see further below.
+Harlingen will appear again in this blog post, see further below.

-Back then you walked up the Janiculum Hill via a path called Vicus dei Frisoni, also named Borgo dei Frisoni.
-Everything, the scholae, was outside the medieval city walls of Rome, until 848.
+Back then one would walk up the Janiculum Hill via a path called Vicus dei Frisoni, also named Borgo dei Frisoni.
+Everything, the Germanic scholae, was outside the medieval city walls of Rome, until 848.
 In this year the Vaticanum level area was included within the walls.
 Later in the sixteenth century, the grand Saint Peter Basilica as we know it today, was built on the Vaticanum.
 The building started in 1506 and was completed in 1626.
 Therefore, today the Church of the Frisians overlooks the impressive Saint Peter’s Square.
 A prime location.

 Furthermore, every schola also had its own militia to defend the schola.
 Pilgrims could join these militias.
-It were these militias who welcomed back pope Leo III in the year 799.
+It was these militias who welcomed back Pope Leo III in the year 799.
 Another option as pilgrim or soldier, was to settle as farmer.
-The Frisians and the Saxons did that in the valley of Crepacore and near mountain Capricore, 40 kilometers north of Rome as the crow flies.
+Frisians and the Saxons settled in the valley of Crepacore and near mountain Capricore, 40 kilometers north of Rome as the crow flies.
 The villages there also had there own militias called militiae rurales Sancti Petri.

 Two Frisians kings meet Nero - The name Nero’s Plain (Vaticanum) for the level area outside the old city of Rome, stems from Emperor Nero.
 It is also this emperor who had a visit of two Frisian kings in the year AD 58.
 Both kings had travelled to Rome to plead with Nero for the continuous use of arable land adjacent to the limes (Roman border fortifications) along the river Rhine, where young Frisians had illegally settled.
 It took some time before Emperor Nero had time to look at their case, so the men visited the impressive Theatre of Pompeius in Rome, more or less where the modern square Largo del Pallaro is today.
 The two kings received Roman citizenship from Nero but their request concerning the use of land was denied.

-Because of the Investiture Controversy, in 1084 Holy Roman Emperor Henry IV besieged Rome and installed antipope Clement III.
-Desperate pope Gregory VII, the original pope, asked the Norman, or Viking if you like, Robert Guiscard to help him out.
-He did.
-Henry IV had to retreat and pope Gregory was back in the saddle.
+Because of the Investiture Controversy, Holy Roman Emperor Henry IV besieged Rome in 1084 and installed antipope Clement III.
+Desperate Pope Gregory VII, the original pope, asked the Norman, or Viking if you like, Robert Guiscard to help him out.
+He cordially did.
+Henry IV had to retreat and Pope Gregory was back in the saddle.
 It came with a very hefty price, though.
-Consistent with Viking traditions, Guiscard’s army sacked most of the city, including the scholae of the Frisians, the Franks etc. All Frisians were killed as well.
+Consistent with Viking traditions, Guiscard’s army sacked most of the city, including the scholae of the Frisians, the Franks, etc. All Frisians were killed as well.

 Today, only two things remain today from the schola frisonum.
-That is, firstly, a Latin grave inscription of HEBI GENE FRISONO ‘Hebi of the Frisians’ who died there in the year 899 (Stellingwerf 2007).
-The inscription concerns two pieces and the full translation reads: "This is the grave where rests in peace the body of Hebi of the Frisians, god rest his soul (..) who lived almost a year and four months in Porto.
+That is, firstly, a Latin grave inscription that reads: HEBI GENE FRISONO ‘Hebi of the Frisians’ who died there in the year 899 (Stellingwerf 2007).
+The full inscription concerns two pieces and the translation reads: "This is the grave where rests in peace the body of Hebi of the Frisians, god rest his soul (..) who lived almost a year and four months in Porto.
 He was buried in the era of lord [pope] John during the second year [of his pontificate] on 19 July of the second indiction [i.e. the year 899].
 I ask you who reads this always to pray for me in divine matters.
 And who violates my grave, shall be excommunicated (...)."
 Possibly Hebi (in his own language perhaps Hebe or Hebo) was a knight.
+He must have been a confident personality considering his warning not violate his grave.

-The second thing that is still there to be admired, is the sweet water well.
+The second thing that is still there in the Vatican to be admired, is the sweet water well.
 It is behind the Church of the Frisians, in the garden of the fathers Jesuits.

 On the spot of the former schola and church, the Frisians built the Church of the Frisians which was consecrated in the year 1141.
 Its Romanesque bell tower, which stayed more or less unchanged ever since, is even the oldest of Rome.
-For some decennia the tower was mute.
-But since the summer of 2019 the tower bells, that were casted in the eighteenth century, have been restored, and the Frisian church cheerfully joins the cacophony of ringing towers of Vatican City and of wider Rome again.
-Halfway the eighteenth century the church was heavily renovated and received it current appearance which is a fusion of rococo and classicism.
+For some decades the tower was mute.
+But since the summer of 2019, the tower bells, that were cast in the eighteenth century, have been restored, and the Frisian church cheerfully joins the cacophony of ringing towers of Vatican City and of wider Rome again.
+Halfway through the eighteenth century, the church was heavily renovated and received its current appearance, which is a fusion of Rococo and Classicism.
 Other names for the Church of the Frisians are San Michele dei Frisoni, San Michele in Sassia, and Santi Michele e Magno.

-There is a theory that at the end of the sixth century, pope Gregory I founded nine (some say eight) churches dedicated to archangel Michael after the pope had seen the angel above the mausoleum of Hadrian in Rome (Stellingwerf 2007).
+There is a theory that at the end of the sixth century, Pope Gregory I founded nine (some say eight) churches dedicated to Archangel Michael after the pope had seen the angel above the mausoleum of Hadrian in Rome (Stellingwerf 2007).
 It was a time the plague swept through the region.
-The archangel put his sword in the scabbot, a sign the plague had ended.
-The Church of the Frisians is therefore one these holy nine churches, and the only one left that survived the ravages of time.
-With the construction of the Saint Pieter's Basilica in the sixteenth century, the church was almost knocked down, but thanks to the fact it was located on the hill, it escaped its fate.
+The archangel put his sword in the scabbard, a sign the plague had ended.
+The Church of the Frisians is, therefore, one these holy nine churches, and the only one left that survived the ravages of time.
+With the construction of the Saint Pieter's Basilica in the sixteenth century, the church was almost knocked down.
+Thanks to the fact it was located on the hill, it escaped its fate.
 Most recently, before the Second World War, the Borghi, i.e. the direct neighbourhoods of the Saint Peter's Square, were cleaned up.
 Because the Nederlands Historisch Instituut in Rome feared the Church of the Frisians would be 'cleaned up' as well they asked the Frisian artist M.C.
 Escher (1898-1972) to make a lithograph of the church.
-Miraculously the church survived.
+Miraculously the church survived again.
 Panic for nothing, but at least we got a lithograph of Esher out of it.

-The church was thus dedicated to archangel Michael, the first patrocinium of the church (see also featured image of this post).
+The church was thus dedicated to Archangel Michael, the first patrocinium of the church (see also featured image of this blog post).
 Indeed, the great artist and architect Michelangelo received his name from this angel too, and he is among many other things famous for painting the ceiling of the Sistine Chapel of the nearby Saint Peter's Basilica.
 Archangel Michael was the leader of the army of God against evil, the angel of death, and responsible for weighing the souls after death.
-Therefore, archangel Michael was associated with justice and righteousness too.
-The latter aspects correspond with the former Frisian idol Foseti, a god of justice too and worshiped on the Frisian island of Heligoland in the North Sea.
-In general, however, the Germanic god Wodan/Odin was replaced by the archangel Michael after Christianization.
+Therefore, Archangel Michael was associated with justice and righteousness too.

-An important cleric tasked with the collection of money for the Saint Peter’s Basilica was papal collector generalis Idzardus Grauius Phrisius Agricola.
-Hence, probably from Grou in province Friesland, with agricola meaning ‘farmer’.
-Idzardus was collector generalis of the kingdoms of Denmark, Norway and Sweden, of the ecclesiatical provinces Bremen and Cologne, and of the diocese Schleswig.
-Besides an important cleric, Idzardus claimed to have made a copy of the Magnuskerren himself in the library of the Santa Maria sopra Minerva basilica in Rome, close to the Pantheon.
+An important cleric tasked with the collection of money for the Saint Peter's Basilica was papal collector generalis Idzardus Grauius Phrisius Agricola.
+Hence, probably from Grou in the province of Friesland, with agricola meaning 'farmer'.
+Idzardus was collector generalis of the kingdoms of Denmark, Norway and Sweden, of the ecclesiastical provinces Bremen and Cologne, and of the diocese Schleswig.
+Besides an important cleric, and relevant for this blog post, Idzardus claimed to have made a copy of the Magnuskerren himself in the library of the Santa Maria sopra Minerva basilica in Rome.
+A basilica close to the Pantheon.
 He also complained that Phrisia liberrima gentium gave up their freedom so easily (Vries 2009).

 patron number two: Saint Magnus of Cuneo

 Saint Magnus is being worshiped in the towns of Fondi and Anagni in region Latium modern Lazio in Italy, and churches are dedicated to him.
 Other churches in Europe dedicated to Saint Magnus can be found up north.
-Firstly, this is the church of Esens in the district Harlingerland in region Ostfriesland.
-Secondly, these are the churches of the villages of Bellingwoude in province Groningen, and of Hollum and Hoornsterzwaag both in province Friesland.
-Lastly, the church in the village Anloo in the north of province Drenthe, is dedicated to Saint Magnus as well.
+Firstly, this is the church of Esens in the district Harlingerland in the region of Ostfriesland.
+Secondly, these are the churches of the villages of Bellingwoude in the province of Groningen, and of Hollum and Hoornsterzwaag both in the province of Friesland.
+Lastly, the church in the village of Anloo in the north of the province of Drenthe, is dedicated to Saint Magnus as well.
 In sum, Frisia and Italy.
 Now how did that all happen?

-For this we turn to another, lengthier inscription preserved in the Church of the Frisians in Rome.
+For this we turn to another, lengthier inscription preserved in the Church of the Frisians in the Vatican.
 To see it, go to the back of the church and look for it above a door at the left.
-It is the story about three Frisian soldiers serving in Charlemagne’s army, together with a nun named Celdui, and who are on their way back to Frisia.
-This after a military campaign against the Saracens, i.e. the Muslims from northern Africa, in the region Apulia in the southeast of Italy.
-Their names are Ilderado from Groningen, Leomot from Stavoren and Hiaro from Slinga.
-Unclear where the village Slinga was located but probably Esens (see further below).
+It is the story about three Frisian soldiers serving in Charlemagne’s army, together with a nun, and who are on their way back to Frisia.
+This after a military campaign against the Saracens, i.e. the Muslims from northern Africa, in the region of Apulia in the southeast of Italy.
+Their names are Ilderado from the town of Groningen, Leomot from the town of Stavoren and Hiaro from the village of Slinga.
+The nun is named Celdui.
+Unclear where Slinga was located but probably it was the village of Esens (see further below).

 IN NO DNI TEMPORE LEONIS IIII PP IPATE CARVLO MAGNO IPATORE EO TEPORE QVO PETRI BASILICA A SARRACENIS CAPTA FUERAT, TVNC DENIQ P TOTIVS MVNDI CAPITE TVRBATO TOTVS MVNDVS TVRBATVS OMIS GALLIA CV REGE CARVLO AD TVENDV ILLA VENERVNT.
 VNDE CNTRA INIMICOS DNI BELLA DNI DECERTANDO QDAM MORTVI S ET IN CRIPTA IVXTA NERONIS PALATIVM SEPVLTI, EODD TEPORE A LEONE PP ET REGE K AD HONORE MICHAELIS ARCGLI SUP ILLOS FACTA EST ECCLA.
 HIS ITA PACTIS REX APVLIA ABIIT EAQ BEATO PETRO ET ROME SVBIVGAVIT.
 P IDE TEPVS EXERCITV GALLIA REVERTENTE TRES ILLORV MILITES DE FRISIA ILDERADO DE GRONINGA ET LEOMOT DE STAVERA ET HIARO ET CELDVI ANCILLA DEI DE SLINGA.
 HI BEATI MAGNI CORPVS IN LOCO Q DICIT FVNDI INVENER.
 QVO INVENTO IN ILLORV PVINCIA PORTARE ET CDIRE DECREVER SED DIVINA GRA COHOPANTE POSTQVA AD SVTRINAS PARTES VENT E APLIVS DEFERRE N PVALVER QA BIS ET TER TERRITI ET P SONIV MONITI ROMA REVERTENTES SCVM CORP SECV TVLER VNDE FACTV E QVOD ILLORV DEVOTIONIS CAVSA PARTE BRACHII A SE SEGREGARI AB ILLIS PMISIT.
 PARTES AVTE CETERE IN CRIPTA PFATA REMANSER SUP QVA SICUT DICTV EST ECCLA IA FVERAT FACTA DEINDE OMNI ANNO SIMVL BENEFICIV OPTIMV DARI IBI DECREVER SCILICET TRECENTAS MARCAS ARGENTI P ILLORV ET VBIQ REQESCENTIV REDEPTIONE ET IM PERPETVV SEV DIVITES SIVE PAVPERES IN EADE SVPRA DICTI ARCHANGELI BASILICA ET BEATI MAGNI ECCLA IVXTA EA AB EISDE CONSTRVCTA HOSPITALIA QVANDO A SVIS PARTIBVS VENIRENT AGERENT.
 IDCIRCO NROR ALIORVQ OMIB PATEAT SI IPSI VEL QCVQ HOC DECRETV RVPE TEPTAVERINT SCIANT SE PPETVO DAPNATOS ET MALEDICTOS ET PREDICTI PONTIFICIS ANATHEMATIS VINCVLIS IN INFERNO NISI RESIPVERINT CV DIABOLO CLIGATOS, IN HAC AVTE VITA MISEROS PAVPES ET DISPSOS ET ITERV DE LIBRO VITE CELESTIS DELETOS ET DE REGNO XRI DEIECTOS.
 CONFIRMATORIB FAVTORIB HVI DECRETI EC TR SIT BENEDIC XRI ET FRVANT VTRIVSQ VITE GAVDIIS AM